Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability

-In this Letter, we consider thermodynamically consistent dynamical descriptions of generic non-ideal mixtures of species undergoing diffusion and chemical reactions of arbitrary molecularity, driven out of equilibrium by external chemostats.
+In this Letter, we consider thermodynamically consistent deterministic descriptions of generic nonideal mixtures of species undergoing diffusion and chemical reactions of arbitrary molecularity, driven out of equilibrium by external chemostats.
 Using linear stability analysis, we provide a rigorous classification of the possible instabilities and predict the conditions under which they arise.
-We find that that they can be of two distinct types, which we call {\em Cahn-Hilliard} and {\em Turing} instabilities.
-The former depends solely on the details of molecular interactions.
-The latter is controlled by the topology of the chemical reaction networks (CRNs).
-Importantly, we identify a wide class of CRNs where the instability can only be of Cahn-Hilliard type.
+We find that that they can be of two distinct types, which we call {\em E-type} and {\em R-type} instabilities.
+The former depends solely on the details of the intermolecular interactions, as in Cahn-Hilliard theory of spinodal decomposition.
+The latter is controlled by the topology of the chemical reaction networks (CRNs), as in Turing theory of instabilities in ideal mixtures.
+Unlike other classifications of RD-instabilities \cite{Cross1993a,frohoff2023nonreciprocal} which focus solely on dynamics, ours is based on the underlying microscopic mechanism causing the instability.
+Importantly, we identify a wide class of CRNs where the instability can only be of E-type.
 We also illustrate our findings with two specific models, each of them displaying one of two types of instabilities.

-\textit{Chemical reactions and molecular interactions.}---We consider an isothermal non-ideal mixture at temperature $T$, composed of chemical species~$\alpha\in\mathcal{S}$ which are reacting and diffusing within a solution of volume~$V$.
+\textit{Chemical reactions and molecular interactions.}---We consider an isothermal nonideal mixture at temperature $T$, composed of chemical species~$\alpha\in\mathcal{S}$ which are reacting and diffusing within a solution of volume~$V$.
 We partition the set of chemical species $\mathcal{S}$ into two non-overlapping subsets: the internal species $x\in\mathcal{X}$ and the chemostated species $y\in\mathcal{Y}$.
 The latter are exchanged with the external chemostats.
 Each chemical reaction $\rho\in \mathcal{R}$ is represented by the chemical equation

 where $\labelspecies_\chemspecies$ is the chemical symbol of species $\alpha\in\mathcal S$, and $\stcoeff{+}$ (resp. $\stcoeff{-}$) is the stoichiometric coefficient of species $\chemspecies$ in the forward (resp. backward) reaction $+\rho$ (resp. $-\rho$).
 We always use Einstein notation: repeated upper-lower indices implies the summation over all the allowed values for the indices.
 The set of internal species may include a non-reacting species ($\text{nr}\in\mathcal X$), defined by $\nu^{\text{nr}}_{\pm\rho}=0$ for all $\pm\rho$.
 We assume that the chemostatted species $\mathcal{Y}$ are ideal and maintained at constant homogeneous concentrations, which result in the homogeneous chemical potentials $\mu_y$.
 In practice, chemostats can drive chemical reactions far from equilibrium.